appscode/blog/content/post/kubedb-v2023.12.21/index.md

         storage: 20Gi
 ```

 Lastly, for autoscaling, all we need is to specify the name of the nodeTopology in the autoscaler yaml.

 IMPORTANT : The node pool sizes, the starting resource requests, and the auto scaler configuration must be carefully choreographed for optimal behavior.

-- The node pool sizes should be 4x bigger than the previous size.
+- The node pool sizes should be 2x bigger than the previous size.
 - The database's initial requested resources should be slightly larger than 1/2 the intended node's capacity.
 - The minimum allowed size by the Autoscaler resource should be 1/2 of the smallest node's capacity.
--
+- The autoscaler is configured with `resourceDiffPercentage: 200`

+This will ensure that with every automatic scale up or down, the requested resources will be in the middle of the desired node pool's capacity.

 ```yaml
 apiVersion: autoscaling.kubedb.com/v1alpha1
 kind: MongoDBAutoscaler